AkshayBhujbal1995/Google-Search-Analysis-with-Python/README.md

-Here's a simple **README** file for your Google Search Analysis with Python project:

----

 # Google Search Analysis with Python

 This project uses **Pytrends** and Python to analyze search trends for the keyword **"Data Analyst"**.
 The goal of this analysis is to understand how the interest in the "Data Analyst" role has evolved over time and which regions show the highest interest.